 Customer has a large and complicated data repository which is maintained by multiple systems — let’s call it Masterdata.
 Changes in Masterdata are synced between many systems.
-Today’s on-prem solution suffers from consistency problems, messages getting lost, poor performance at peaks.
+Today’s on-prem solution suffers from inconsistencies, lost entity changes, poor performance at peaks.
 Customer wants to build a high scale cloud-hosted “Single source of truth” repository, including mechanisms for Masterdata changes to get pushed to 3rd party consumers.
 The solution needs to support an unpredictable load with a maximum of 1500 requests/sec.

 We approached the problem by dividing it into these logical concerns;

 When it comes to large scale data ingestion in Azure, Event Hubs provide a data streaming platform, capable of receiving and capturing millions of events per second.
 However the customer had enterprise high-value messaging requirements such as transactions, ordering and dead-lettering.
 Luckily we have such a service at our disposal in Azure Service Bus.
 We could have easily skipped Service Bus and directly persisted data to the storage, however the queue-based load leveling pattern allows us to decouple ingestion from storage, adds resilience in the form of retries, as well as enables asynchronous processing of ingested data.

 Instead of directly exposing Service Bus to the source systems, we wanted a REST API with friendly URL.
 Azure Functions allows us to develop event-driven Serverless applications by providing a multitude of triggers and bindings.
 All functions have exactly one trigger which defines how the function is invoked.
 In just few lines below, we were able to create an HTTP trigger function which inserts a JSON-serialized product entity to the Service Bus Queue called